MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/index.md

 The MobileFirst server does not rely on HTTP sessions and each request may reach a different node.
 You should not rely on HTTP sessions to keep data from one request to the next.

 ## Server-side APIs
-Java adapters can use the MobileFirst server-side Java API to perform operations that are related to MobileFirst Server, such as calling other adapters, submitting push notifications, logging to the server log, getting values of configuration properties, reporting activities to Analytics and getting the identity of the request issuer.
+Java adapters can use the MobileFirst server-side Java APIs to perform operations that are related to MobileFirst Server, such as calling other adapters, logging to the server log, getting values of configuration properties, reporting activities to Analytics and getting the identity of the request issuer.

 ### Configuration API
 The `ConfigurationAPI` class provides an API to retrieve properties defined in the **adapter.xml** or in the MobileFirst Operations console.